 Further reading: How to put in a tampon

 Some critics have suggested that data collected by popular period tracking apps is far less likely to be used as incriminating evidence than one’s text messages and internet search history, so it’s hard to gauge just how much of a threat these period tracking apps (which we reviewed a few years back) actually represent.
-Either way, it’s completely understandable if you no longer feel comfortable giving away your personal data to normal period trackers knowing it could potentially be used against you.
+Either way, it’s completely understandable if you no longer feel comfortable giving away your teen's personal data to normal period trackers knowing it could potentially be used against you.

-Due to these privacy concerns you may want to consider deleting your period app.
+Due to these privacy concerns you may want to consider deleting your family's period app.
 However, there are still a ton of benefits to tracking your period.

 Reasons to track your menstrual cycle